 What types of fluoride products are available?

-Fluoride supplements are available only by prescription.
-They are available in two forms: drops for infants aged six months and up, and chewable tablets for children and adolescents.
+Fluoride supplements are only available by prescription.
+They are available in two forms: drops for infants aged six months and up and chewable tablets for children and adolescents.

 Are dental cleanings painful?